-- 2. physical, psychiatric or psychological exams, testing, vaccinations, immunizations or treatments that are otherwise covered under the Plan when; - required solely for purposes of career, education, sports or camp, travel, career or employment, insurance, marriage or adoption; - conducted for purposes of medical research.
-This exclusion does not apply to Covered Health Services provided during a clinical trial for which Benefits are provided as described under Clinical Trials in Section 6, Additional Coverage Details; - related to judicial or administrative proceedings or orders; - required to obtain or maintain a license of any type; - 3. health services received as a result of war or any act of war, whether declared or undeclared or caused during service in the armed forces of any country; - 4. health services received after the date your coverage under the Plan ends, including health services for medical conditions arising before the date your coverage under the Plan ends; - 5. health services for which you have no legal responsibility to pay, or for which a charge would not ordinarily be made in the absence of coverage under the Plan; - 6. in the event that a non-Network provider waives Copayments and/or the Annual Deductible for a particular health service, no Benefits are provided for the health service for which the Copayments and/or the Annual Deductible are waived; - 7. charges in excess of Eligible Expenses or in excess of any specified limitation; - 8. non-surgical treatment of obesity, including morbid obesity; - 9. growth hormone therapy; - 10.
-Custodial Care: - 11. domiciliary care; - 12. private duty nursing; - 13. respite care; - 14. rest cures; - 15. psychosurgery; - 16. treatment of benign gynecomastia (abnormal breast enlargement in males); - 17. medical and surgical treatment of excessive sweating (hyperhidrosis, except for botox injections);
+- 1. Health services and supplies that do not meet the definition of a Covered Health Service see the definition in Section 14, Glossary. - 2.
+Physical, psychiatric or psychological exams, testing, vaccinations, immunizations or treatments that are otherwise covered under the Plan when: - Required solely for purposes of career, education, sports or camp, travel, career or employment, insurance, marriage or adoption. - Related to judicial or administrative proceedings or orders.

+- Conducted for purposes of medical research.
+This exclusion does not apply to Covered Health Services provided during a Clinical Trial for which Benefits are provided as described under Clinical Trials in Section 6, Additional Coverage Details; - Required to obtain or maintain a license of any type. - 3.
+Health services received as a result of war or any act of war, whether declared or undeclared or caused during service in the armed forces of any country.
+This exclusion does not apply to Covered Persons who are civilians Injured or otherwise affected by war, any act of war, or terrorism in non-war zones. - 4.
+Health services received after the date your coverage under the Plan ends, including health services for medical conditions arising before the date your coverage under the Plan ends. - 5.
+Health services for which you have no legal responsibility to pay, or for which a charge would not ordinarily be made in the absence of coverage under the Plan. - 6.
+In the event that a non-Network provider waives Copayments for a particular health service, no Benefits are provided for the health service for which the Copayments are waived. - 7.
+Charges in excess of Eligible Expenses or in excess of any specified limitation. - 8.
+The following services for the diagnosis and treatment of TMJ: surface electromyography; Doppler analysis; vibration analysis; computerized mandibular scan or jaw tracking; craniosacral therapy; orthodontics; occlusal adjustment; dental restorations. - 9.
+Upper and lower jawbone surgery except as required for direct treatment of acute traumatic Injury or cancer.
+Orthognathic surgery, jaw alignment and treatment for the temporomandibular joint, except as a treatment of obstructive sleep apnea. - 10.
+Non-surgical treatment of obesity, including morbid obesity. - 11.
+Growth hormone therapy. - 12.
+Custodial Care. - 13.
+Domiciliary care. - 14.
+Private duty nursing. - 15.
+Respite care. - 16.
+Rest cures. - 17.
+Psychosurgery. - 18.
+Treatment of benign gynecomastia (abnormal breast enlargement in males).

-- 18. panniculectomy, abdominoplasty, thighplasty, brachioplasty, mastopexy, and breast reduction.
-This exclusion does not apply to breast reconstruction following a mastectomy as described under Reconstructive Procedures in Section 6, Additional Coverage Details; - 19. medical and surgical treatment for snoring, except when provided as a part of treatment for documented obstructive sleep apnea; - 20. oral appliances for snoring; - 21. speech therapy except as required for treatment of a speech impediment or speech dysfunction that results from Injury, stroke, or a Congenital Anomaly; - 22. any charges for missed appointments, room or facility reservations, completion of claim forms or record processing; - 23. any charge for services, supplies or equipment advertised by the provider as free; - 24. any charges prohibited by federal anti-kickback or self-referral statutes. - 25. habilitative services for maintenance/preventive treatment.
+- 19. Panniculectomy, abdominoplasty, thighplasty, brachioplasty, mastopexy, and breast reduction.
+This exclusion does not apply to coverage required by the Women's Health and Cancer Rights Act of 1998 as described under Reconstructive Procedures in Section 6, Additional Coverage Details. - 20.
+Medical and surgical treatment for snoring, except when provided as a part of treatment for documented obstructive sleep apnea. - 21.
+Oral appliances for snoring. - 22.
+Speech therapy except as required for treatment of a speech impediment or speech dysfunction that results from Injury, stroke, or a Congenital Anomaly. - 23.
+Any charges for missed appointments, room or facility reservations, completion of claim forms or record processing. - 24.
+Any charge for services, supplies or equipment advertised by the provider as free. - 25.
+Any charges prohibited by federal anti-kickback or self-referral statutes. - 26.
+Habilitative services for maintenance/preventive treatment.